dolphindb/Tutorials_EN/database.md

 When we use aggregate functions on a partitioned table, we can achieve optimal performance if **group by** columns are also the partitioning columns.

-To call the function database, you must log in as an administrator, or a user with granted privilege **DB_MANAGE** or **DB_OWNER**.
+To call the function database, you must log in as an administrator, or a user with granted privilege **DB_OWNER**.
 For example, you can log in using the default admin account:

 ```
 login(userId=`admin, password=`123456)